wing5wong/artisan-whs-static/source/_events/2021-07-25_whs-senior-examinations.md

 ---
-title: WHS Senior Examinations
+title: WHANGANUI HIGH SCHOOL SENIOR EXAMINATIONS
 date: 2021-09-22T22:03:09.364Z
 ---
-### WHANGANUI HIGH SCHOOL SENIOR EXAMINATIONS

 #### Instructions for Students
 The exams begin on Thursday 23 September and conclude on Friday 1 October.